Call us at (978) 827-4115

 Card Holder Eligibility

 Cards will expire after a period of two years, at which point borrowers will be asked to confirm their contact information.
 Card renewals are free to eligible borrowers.
-Card applications and renewals will only be accepted in person.
 It is the responsibility of the borrower to inform the Library if his/her card is lost or stolen.
 Replacement cards will be issued at a cost of $1.00 per card.

 Out of state borrowers may register for a library card at the Stevens Memorial Library for an annual fee of $30.